Jill Carroll: Kidnapping

-On January 7, 2006, Carroll, along with an interpreter and driver, traveled to the Adel district of Baghdad to interview Adnan al-Dulaimi, a Sunni politician and leader of the Iraqi People's Conference.
+On January 7, 2006, Carroll, along with an interpreter and driver, traveled to the Al-Adel neighborhood of Baghdad to interview Adnan al-Dulaimi, a Sunni politician and leader of the Iraqi People's Conference.
 After discovering that al-Dulaimi was not at his office, they left and soon after were ambushed by masked gunmen.
 The driver, Adnan Abbas, managed to escape, but Carroll was kidnapped and her interpreter, Alan Enwiyah, 32, was shot dead and his body abandoned nearby by the kidnappers during the abduction.
 Carroll's driver, quoted in a story posted on the Monitor's website, said gunmen jumped in front of the car, pulled him from it, and drove off with their two captives all within 15 seconds.

 Enwiyah, also known as Alan John Ghazi, was formerly a well-known music retailer in Baghdad.
 According to the New York Times, Carroll was the 36th foreign journalist to be kidnapped in Iraq since the Iraq War began in March 2003.

 Among the many kidnappings in Iraq, Carroll's kidnapping evoked one of the most widespread outcries.
 "We are urgently seeking information about Ms. Carroll and are pursuing every avenue to secure her release," Monitor editor Richard Bergenheim said in January.
 "I, her father and her sister are appealing directly to her captors to release this young woman who has worked so hard to show the sufferings of Iraqis to the world," Mary Beth Carroll told CNN's American Morning on January 19, 2006.
 In efforts to locate and rescue Carroll, U.S. forces initially raided a mosque in the west of the capital after a tip that "activities related to the kidnapping were being carried out inside," triggering angry protests from Sunni Muslim citizens.

 Sunni political leader Adnan al-Dulaimi, whom Carroll was attempting to visit when she was kidnapped, gave a press conference on January 20, 2006, and gave the following statements.

 This act has hurt me and makes me sad because the journalist was trying to meet me when she was kidnapped.
 After she left my office because she was unable to meet me, she was kidnapped 300 meters from my office.
 We are against violence by any group, and we call the government and U.S. forces to stop raiding houses, arresting women.
 I call upon the kidnappers to immediately release this reporter who came here to cover Iraq's news and defending our rights.

 Media blackout

 The Monitor requested that a media blackout regarding the kidnapping take place.
-One did, lasting until January 9th.
+One did happen, lasting until January 9.
 The Monitor claims it was 'criticized in some corners' for this choice.